(Hantavirus Pulmonary Syndrome)

 Risk FactorsFactors that may increase your chance of hantavirus infection include:

 - Having rodents present in a work environment

 - Deep muscle aches

 - Severe shortness of breath

 DiagnosisYour doctor will ask about your symptoms and medical history.
-A physical exam will be done.Your doctor may need to test your bodily fluids.
-This can be done with blood tests.
-Your doctor may also need pictures of your chest.
-This can be done with a chest x-ray .
+A physical exam will be done.Tests may include blood tests and/or chest x-rays.

 TreatmentThere is no specific treatment for hantavirus infection.
 Treatment will focus on treating your symptoms, providing breathing support, and making you comfortable.